puff-dayo/Matcha-Chat/README.md

-NOTE: Once you have configured all three stpes, you only need to press "*3.
-Launch Llama server*" to start the llama for future chats.
+Once you have configured all three stpes, you only need to press "*3.
+Launch Llama server*" to start the llama every time you run it.